 Potting in Cornwall

-was very different in the early days when fishermen used traditional inkwell style pots made from willow withies.
-The skill needed to be a pot fisherman was considerable.
+was very different in the early days when people used traditional inkwell style pots made from willow withies.
+The skill needed to be a potter was considerable.
 Many of the withies used had to be brought down from Somerset, and the creation of pots was a real art form.
 There are still a couple of people today who can make traditional withy pots, but the art is dying out.

 Fisherman making withy pots at Porthgwarra, from an old postcard.
 John McWilliams